ubinhash/lens-prophet-lab/README.md

 ## Project Intro

+### The problem we're trying to solve

-Every day, influencers make bold market calls — but only celebrate the wins.
+Every day, influencers make bold market calls — but only celebrate the wins and delete their post on lost.

-Lens Prophet Labis here to change that.
+So how do we discover people who are actually good at making market calls?
+Lens Prophet Lab is here to change that.

-We are building a user-centric social prediction market where the focus is the the user and the content they create, centered around predictions.
+We are building a novel user-centric social prediction market where the focus is the the user and the content they create, centered around predictions.

+### Mechanics

 Built on Lens Protocol, it’s a social prediction arena where users post future claims and reasoning — like “ETH will hit $5k by October” — and back them with real stakes.
 Others can challenge by placing bet against those predictions.
 If you’re right consistently, your reputation grows.
 If you're wrong, everyone sees it.